 Scripture reveals: Be not deceived; God is not mocked: for whatsoever a man sows, that shall he also reap.
 For the that sows to the flesh shall of the flesh reap corruption; but he that sows to the Spirit shall of the Spirit reap life everlasting (Galatians 6:7-8).

-God is to be served acceptably, with reference and godly fear, not to be cast aside deemed no longer a necessity, or to be desired.
+God is to be served acceptably, with reference and godly fear, not to be cast aside deemed no longer a necessity, or desired.
 Man has brought reproach upon himself; as in the Pre-flood days of Noah!

 GOT QUESTIONS A Website where Bible questions are answered.
 With over 4,500 answers to frequently asked Bible questions published online, approximately 75% of the questions have answers available instantly.
 This Website is an easy way to search out any questions you may have.